Your Plant Schedule is calculating your plants incorrectly. For example, it may be listing:

 - A planting area (a groundcover or Shrub Area) may have been edited and changed to a plant symbol (a shrub or tree), and the planting hatches that had already been already placed were not deleted.

 Zooming to Extents is a great troubleshooting step for a number of issues you might be experiencing with your drawings.
-For more information, see our Zoom to Extents page.
+For more information, see our Zoom to Extents article.

 Select the plant that is being calculated incorrectly.
 Then click Highlight.